 - Payouts usually take at least 30-60 days while the lead is validated.

-- Its difficult to find companies that offer this sort of thing and they may need to proof your site first before allowing their widgets and ads to be run.
+- It’s difficult to find companies that offer this sort of thing, and they may need to vet your site first before allowing their widgets and ads to be run.

-For those with high end niches I highly suggest looking into lead generation.
+For those with high-end niches, I highly suggest looking into lead generation.
 There are tons of great lead generation companies out there.
 One that I’ve had good success with is Quinstreet but there are plenty of others.
-Just search Google.
+Just search on Google.

 Creating and Selling Your Own Product or Services

-Im not going to do a pros and cons for this because the pros and cons would be totally dependent on what you decided to create.
+I’m not going to do a pros and cons for this because the pros and cons would be totally dependent on what you decided to create.
 This definitely won’t work for all niches but it can be the best way to make money in certain niches.
-You don’t need to split anything with a middle man and you can push the product as hard as you want.
-You can make it as high quality as you’d like and price it anyway you want.
-Its definitely something worth thinking about.
+You don’t need to split anything with a middleman and you can push the product as hard as you want.
+You can make it as high quality as you’d like and price it any way you want.
+It can be a physical product, an informational product or online software.
+It’s definitely something worth thinking about.

 Just like most marketers out there I started with Adsense.
 To this day it still makes up a part of my income but when I started branching out I realized how many great ways there are to make money off of your websites.
 My new sites going forward usually don’t involve Adsense as I’ve found when properly done, these other methods can be more profitable.
 Now whether you are looking to branch out or if you’ve been banned from Adsense by the Google hammer, then these 5 options should do you well.

-Also don’t forget that no monetization method will work if you are not driving traffic.
+Also, don’t forget that no monetization method will work if you are not driving traffic.
 Be sure to be diligent with your keyword research and make sure you are maximizing your long-tail keywords options with Keysearch.
-There is no easier way to start bringing in free traffic then with low competition keywords.
-No other software will help you find so many great keyword opportunities as quickly and as effortlessly as Keysearch.
-If you haven’t already jumped on board now is the time!
+There is no easier way to start bringing in free traffic than with low competition keywords.